What every best Facial Moisturizers has:

 If anyone knows which beauty products actually work, it's the editors at a publication like Elle, who are constantly exposed to the hottest new products.
 Here, the magazine and website editors tell you which face creams they themselves have used for years.
 They typically fall into two camps: Either devotees of luxury products they feel merit a pricey investment, or fans of no-fuss, effective drugstore brands.

-Amazon.com is, as always, a font of honest feedback from people who've purchased and used these face moisturizers.
-Because many of them have purchased multiple moisturizers in their search for the perfect product, these reviewers are a wealth of information on how said products compare.
+Amazon is, as always, a font of honest feedback from people who've purchased and used these face moisturizers.
+Because many of them have purchased multiple moisturizers in their search for the perfect product, these reviewers also offer a wealth of information on how said products compare.
 Customers also offer useful feedback on how facial moisturizers perform over the long term; once they find a product they like they'll stick with it for years, if not decades.
-Noteworthy products receive an average score of at least 4.3 stars after at least a few dozen user reviews.

-Most of the facial moisturizers listed at Sephora.com have hundreds of user reviews; several products receive thousands of user comments.
+Most of the facial moisturizers listed at Sephora have hundreds of user reviews; several products receive thousands of user comments.
 Said users often put an enormous amount of effort into finding a moisturizer that works for their skin, so their comments are very helpful.
-Standout products received an average rating of 4.5 stars or better after at least 100 user reviews.

-Feedback from Ulta.com customers is especially useful for gauging how a given moisturizer performs in real-world conditions and when used under cosmetics.
+Feedback from Ulta customers is especially useful for gauging how a given moisturizer performs in real-world conditions and when used under cosmetics.
 Many of the moisturizers listed here receive a hundred or more user reviews.
-We paid special attention to standout models that received a 4.4-star rating or better after at least 50 user reviews.